Donald Love: Manchester United and Wigan Athletic (loan)

 Love was born in Rochdale, Greater Manchester.
-He played junior football for Northwich Town and was personally scouted by Sir Alex Ferguson.
+He played junior football for Northwich Town and was personally scouted by Alex Ferguson.
 After rising through the ranks of the Manchester United academy, he first signed a professional contract with Manchester United in 2013.

 On 2 October 2015, he was loaned to Wigan Athletic for two months.
 Love made his professional debut the following day, appearing as a 70th-minute substitute for Will Grigg in a goalless League One draw with Walsall at the DW Stadium.
 Love totalled eight appearances for the Latics.

 After returning from his loan spell, Love made his Manchester United debut in a 2–1 defeat against Sunderland at the Stadium of Light on 13 February 2016, coming on as a first-half substitute for the injured Matteo Darmian.
 Five days later, he made his first start in an injury-stricken United team, a 2–1 loss away to Midtjylland in the first leg of the Europa League round of 32, and was booked for a challenge on Martin Pušić that caused the Austrian to be substituted.